lorin/ansible-quickref/README.rst

 ==================  =========================================================================================
 name                Name of the task, displayed when task runs (e.g., ``Ensure foo is present``). action              Name of module to specify.
-Legacy format, prefer specifying module name directly instead register            Record the result to the specified variable (e.g., ``result``) delegate_to         Run task on specified host instead. local_action        Equivalent to: ``delegate_to: 127.0.0.1``.
+Legacy format, prefer specifying module name directly instead include             Name of a separate YAML file that includes additional tasks. register            Record the result to the specified variable (e.g., ``result``) delegate_to         Run task on specified host instead. local_action        Equivalent to: ``delegate_to: 127.0.0.1``.